hilbigan/CSGOStats/README.md

 - After it has finished loading, press CTRL+S to save the page as html-file.
 - Now, go to the directory where you saved the CSGOStats.jar.
 Open the command line (console/cmd/shell) here.
 - Run ```java -jar CSGOStats.jar <file-path to the html> <your steam name>```.
 For me, its: ```java -jar CSGOStats.jar C:\Users\Aaron\Documents\steam_csgo_data.html kthxbye```.
 You can also replace your name with any other name to get their data (from your recorded matches, at least)
+NOTE: You need to have java installed to run this.